The following by-laws are in accordance with the International Honor Society of American Community and Junior Colleges.

 Section 3 Duties of the Chapter Officers.

-(a) The president shall preside at the chapter meetings and shall perform such duties as pertaining to the office of the president The president shall appoint all committees with the approval of the quorum.
-The president shall act as the official representative of the society at all college functions.
+(a) The president shall preside at the chapter meetings and shall perform such duties as pertaining to the office of the president.
+The president shall appoint all committees.
+The president shall act as official representative of the Society at all college functions.

-(b) The vice-president shall assist the president in the performance of his/her duties, shall assume the duties and responsibilities of the president in case of the president’s absence, and shall keep the society informed of decisions and suggestions made and attitudes of the administration pertaining to the society.
+(b) The vice-president shall assist the president in the performance of his/her duties; and shall keep the Society informed of all decisions.

 Section 4 Qualifications.